ranacseruet/sm-6611/README.md

 ## Part 3
 Get Contributors list by use of github api.
 I have used [pygithub](https://github.com/jacquev6/PyGithub) library as the github api for python.
+As there is no specific command format given, I have used a sample format as bellow:

 ```
-$python api.py
+$./get_contributor {user|org} {repo}
+#example
+$./get_contributor poise python
 ```